statamic/docs/content/collections/docs/image-manipulation.md

 :::

 :::warning
-Don't use the same disk or bucket as your source images.
+Don't use the same disk, bucket or url as your source images.
 If you were you to clear your Glide cache (e.g. when using the `glide:clear` command) the whole disk will be emptied.
 :::

 ## Path Cache Store